Capture Macrobenchmark metrics

 • UNCATEGORIZED

 With some categories, like CPU, it might be difficult to separate work done by other processes from work done by your own app.
-Minimize the interference by removing or restricting unnecessary apps and accounts.
+To minimize the interference, remove or restrict unnecessary apps and accounts.

 Figure 5.
 PowerMetric results.